iainplimmer/nggridify2/README.md

 #### Upcoming Features (In no particular order)
 1. The ability to add an optional type column aswell as a format, useful for dates.
+2. The ability to pass a service URL into the component instead of the data suggested by https://github.com/bal3000

 #### Credits & Thanks